ColorsWind/core_lib/README.md

 # Installation for Development

 Core_lib is not a standalone plugin, is a library and is designed to be a dependency to be attached to another plugin.
-To add it to your project, you can either take it from github packages via maven or [build it](ttps://github.com/divios/core_lib#build-it-locally) yourself.
+To add it to your project, you can either take it from [github packages](https://github.com/divios/core_lib#github-packages), via [maven](https://github.com/divios/core_lib#with-maven) or [build it](ttps://github.com/divios/core_lib#build-it-locally) yourself.

+## Github Packages

+You can download the latest jar shipped via [packages](https://github.com/divios?tab=packages&repo_name=core_lib) (instead of building youself) and add the artifact to your project path.

 ## With Maven